vasevarad/vasevarad.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I am a Ph.D. candidate working on modeling cognitive styles expressed through personal discourse using large language models.
-I am broadly interested in using NLP and data science to study social/psychological phenomena through language use, annotations and active learning, and improving conversational AI, especially for mental health.
+        I am a postdoc researcher broadly interested in using NLP and data science to study social/psychological phenomena through language use and improving conversational AI.
         I am always looking for opportunities to work with teams with similar interests.
 Please reach out to collaborate 😃
     design:
       columns: '1'